freedomofpress/securedrop/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] [Configuration tests](https://docs.securedrop.org/en/latest/development/testing_configuration_tests.html) pass

+### If you added or removed a file deployed with the application:

+- [ ] I have updated AppArmor rules to include the change

 ### If you made non-trivial code changes:

 - [ ] I have written a test plan and validated it for this PR